forestryio/forestry.io/hugo/content/docs/settings/content-sections.md

 Pass in an array of Front Matter Template filenames (without their extension) to limit the available Front Matter Templates when creating a new content item in this section.
 The templates will be shown in the dropdown in the same order they are listed here, with the first template being the default selection.
 If only one template is defined, the template selection dropdown will not appear when adding new content.

+### New Document File Extension

+The `new_doc_ext` parameter lets you specify the extension to be used for new files created in this content section.
+You can specify a file extension with or without the extension delimiter (the `.`).
+The default file extension is whatever you have set as the **New Page Extension** in your site settings.

 ## Examples

 Jekyll site with pages, posts, and a custom collection: